 One of the nice things about having the Christmas tree in the family room - in the corner between the fireplace and the T.V. - instead of the living room where we used to put it, is that we are able to enjoy it more.
 And not just during the commercials!

 As I have been sitting here looking at the tree, it occurs to me that in the last several years, we've never had a bad one.
-I can't remember one scrawny, needle dropping, flimsy-limbed fir in at least the last ten years. [make that 15 years now!]
+I can't remember one scrawny, needle dropping, flimsy-limbed fir in at least the last ten years. [almost 20 years now!]

 The reason must be that we always choose and cut our tree at Shadow Hill Farm on Grandview Road in Skillman.
 I can only think of maybe two years since the mid 90s when we purchased a tree elsewhere - and in at least one of those years I believe it was because the farm didn't open!